 Sow biennials now including polyanthus, wallflowers, sweet Williams and winter pansies.
 Hellebores can also be sown at this time of the year and will give a whole range of fine colours.
 They are best sown just before the seeds ripen, so you have to be quick off the mark.
 Remove seed capsules from the flowers before they dry and split.
 Crack the capsules open and take out the seeds.
 Sow on a surface of deep 15cm (6in) pots filled with moist soil-less compost and cover with a thin layer of coarse grit.
 Put the pots in a cold frame on a layer of sand or grit and cover them with slates or something similar that will keep them moist, humid and cool.
 Check the pots from time to time to make sure they don’t dry out.
 The seeds should germinate from October to the end of the year, although this often depends on which species their parents have come from.
 Click here to visit our seeds and propagation page.

 Continue planting perennials.
 These delightful plants give excellent value for money, flowering year after year and can also be divided to make more plants as they grow.
 Click here to visit our perennials page.

 Plant up summer hanging baskets and containers or choose ready made from our displays.
-Click here to visit our summer baskets and container page.
+Click here to read our Planting A Summer Hanging Basket blog.